jpadilla/django-rest-framework-jwt/docs/index.md

 ### JWT_GET_USER_SECRET_KEY

 This is more robust version of JWT_SECRET_KEY.
 It is defined per User, so in case token is compromised it can be easily changed by owner.
 Changing this value will make all tokens for given user unusable.
-Value should be a function, accepting user as only parameter and returning its secret key as string.
+Value should be a function, accepting user as the only parameter and returning its secret key as string.

 Default is `None`.

 ### JWT_PRIVATE_KEY

 This is an object of type `cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey`.
 It will be used to sign the signature component of the JWT.
-Will override `JWT_SECRET_KEY` when set.
+It will override `JWT_SECRET_KEY` when set.
 Read the [documentation](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey) for more details.
 Please note that `JWT_ALGORITHM` must be set to one of `RS256`, `RS384`, or `RS512`.

 Default is `None`.

 ### JWT_PUBLIC_KEY

 This is an object of type `cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey`.
 It will be used to verify the signature of the incoming JWT.
-Will override `JWT_SECRET_KEY` when set.
+It will override `JWT_SECRET_KEY` when set.
 Read the [documentation](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey) for more details.
 Please note that `JWT_ALGORITHM` must be set to one of `RS256`, `RS384`, or `RS512`.

 Default is `None`.